kiwiirc/webircgateway/README.md

 ### Building and development
 webircgateway is built using golang - make sure to have this installed and configured first!

-Included is a `webircgateway.sh` helper file to wrap building and running the project during development.
-* `./webircgateway.sh prepare` will download any dependencies the project has
-* `./webircgateway.sh build` will build the project to the `./webircgateway` binary
-* `./webircgateway.sh run` will run the project from sources
+For fresh install:

+`go get github.com/kiwiirc/webircgateway`

+To update an already installed instance:

+`go get -u github.com/kiwiirc/webircgateway`

+Then you can build it:

+`cd ~/go/src/github.com/kiwiirc/webircgateway`

+`go build -o webircgateway main.go`

 ### Running
-Once compiled and you have a config file set, run `./websocketgateway --config=config.conf` to start the gateway server.
+Once compiled and you have a config file set, run `./webircgateway --config=config.conf` to start the gateway server.
 You may reload the configuration file without restarting the server (no downtime!) by sending SIGHUP to the process, `kill -1 <pid of webircgateway>`.

 ### Configuration location
 By default the configuration file is looked for in the current directly, ./config.conf.
 Use the --config parameter to specify a different location.